 Efficient Lighting and Control Systems

-Our greenhouse controls have been (or will soon be) replaced by fully automatic systems in most of the 170 greenhouse compartments.
-The state-of-the-art controls are finely tuned by our operation staff to precisely control lights, vents, fans, heaters and shade curtains.
+Three quarter of the greenhouses we manage now have fully automated control systems.
+These state-of-the-art controls are finely tuned by our operations staff to precisely control lights, vents, fans, heaters and shade curtains.
 Plant productivity is maximized while energy consumption is minimized.

 For example, if ample sunlight is streaming into a greenhouse, growth lights will now shut off automatically.
 Heating and cooling are properly coordinated to save energy.
 The system is accessible through centralized computers and smartphones, providing the ability to remotely adjust set points, document greenhouse environmental conditions, and enable remote alarm capabilities.